 I blog about science policy for the Guardian, have a column in the UK edition of Popular Science magazine, am co-editor at New Left Project and co-run the Brain Train podcast.
 I have degrees in history of science and sociology of education and did a PhD on children’s science books.
 I once accidentally helped raise £15k for libel reform and used to help run the Science Question Time debates, After many years working at the Science Museum, I can make a mean bucket of bubble mix.
 Somewhere at the back of my wardrobe is a Guinness World Record certificate.
+As well as my work for the Guardian, I’ve written for the Observer, Research Fortnight, Al Jazeera and Red Pepper, and been on BBC Radio a few times too.

 If you need to contact me, my gmail address is the same as the URL here.